GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 ## Let's start out with our definitions

-TokenTorqPotential: A given Robot's TokenTorq rating (i.e. "This is a
+TokenTorqPotential: A given Robot's TokenTorq rating, per hour implied (i.e. "This is a 2 TTP bot)
-- TokenTorqPotential is always sold at a rate of 3.6 TokenTorq/RoboTorq, because that's what he needs to process the tokens he gets from each robot.
+- TokenTorqPotential is always sold at a rate of 3.6 TokenTorq/RoboTorq
 - This directly ties the value of energized tokens to the value of the RoboTorq.
 - TokenTorq (get it now?) is the throughput of energized tokens processed by a robot.
 - It doesn't matter if I use that 3.6 TokenTorq in one hour or one year, I'll pay 1 RoboTorq for it.
-- Torq is the extra value created by the robot while processing TokenTorq.
+- Torq is the scalar representation of extra value created by the robot while processing TokenTorq.
 	- `Torq = TokenTorqOut/TokenTorqIn`
- 	- and, by convenvtion, `Torq = RoboTorqOut/RoboTorqIn`
+ 	- and, by convention, `Torq = RoboTorqOut/RoboTorqIn`
+	- and, by convention, `Torq = TokensOut/TokensIn`

-# The Equation of AI-Value Exchange
+# The Equation of AI-Value Exchange: `RoboTorqOut/RoboTorqIn = TokenTorqOut/TokenTorqIn`

 So, `RoboTorqOut/RoboTorqIn = TokenTorqOut/TokenTorqIn`

 And: `RoboTorqOut * TokenTorqIn = TokenTorqOut * RoboTorqIn`

 This is the differential equation that governs the entire RoboTorq Economy.
 It can be reformulated to:

+`RoboTorqOut = TokenTorqOut * RoboTorqIn / TokenTorqIn`

+`RoboTorqOut = Torq *  RoboTorqIn`

 And it is expanded to: